 The meaning of “Aishiteru” in Japanese

-The phrase of “Aishiteru” in romaji or alphabet that we all know comes from the original kanji (Japanese characters) 愛 (ai) and follows with the hiragana (Japanese phonetic lettering system) してる (shiteru).
-To know the exact meaning and the structure of this phrase, we have to break all of them down further.
+The phrase “aishiteru” in romaji or alphabet that we all know comes from the original kanji (Japanese characters) 愛 (ai) and follows with the hiragana (Japanese phonetic writing system) してる (shiteru).
+To know the exact meaning and structure of this sentence, we need to break it down further.

-- 愛 (ai) is the first and only kanji for Aishiteru, means “love” in Japanese.
+- 愛 (ai) is the first and only kanji for Aishiteru, meaning “love” in Japanese.

-- してる (shiteru) or している (shiteiru) is the present continuous form of する (suru) that means “doing”.
-This part is in Aishiteru is commonly written in hiragana not kanji.
+- してる (shiteru) or している (shiteiru) is the present continuous form of する (suru), which means “to do”.
+This part is in Aishiteru, which is usually written in hiragana rather than kanji.
 We can also write aishiteru in hiragana as あいしてる (aishiteru).

-- してる (shiteru) is the しゃべり言葉 (syaberi kotoba) the talking word of している (shiteiru).
-The expression “~teiru” is often expressed as “~teru” in spoken language, nevertheless, this is only in spoken language and colloquialism.
-When expressing it in written language, remember that it should be correctly expressed as “愛している (aishiteiru)” unless you have a special preference or occasion.
+- してる (shiteru) is the しゃべり言葉 (syaberi kotoba), the spoken word of している (shiteiru).
+The expression “~teiru” is often expressed as “~teru” in spoken language, but this is only in spoken language and colloquialisms.
+When expressing it in written language, remember that it should correctly be expressed as “愛している (aishiteiru)” unless you have a special preference or occasion.

-Therefore, when we typed this phrase as it is using the translator to English and wants the most literal meaning of it, then it actually means “loving” or “(I am) loving (you)”.
-Please note that, in Japanese, their phrases are different from English.
-In Japanese, the word “I” and “you” as the subject and object are often considered implicit and unnecessary to use in their daily conversation.
+So, when we type this phrase into English using the translator and wanting the most literal meaning of it, then it actually means “loving” or “(I am) loving (you)”.
+Please note that the phrases in Japanese are different from those in English.
+In Japanese, the word “I” and “you” as subject and object are often considered implicit and unnecessary to use in everyday conversation.

-Therefore, only saying the verbs is a very common way of speaking in Japanese real life other than mentioning subject and object in every sentences they speak, while when you try to add subject and object would be sound unnatural.
+Therefore, just saying the verbs is a very common way of speaking in Japanese real life, other than mentioning subject and object in every sentence they speak, whereas if you tried to add subject and object it would sound unnatural.

-Moreover, when you heard 愛してる (aishiteru) said, you have to understand that actually, it means “I am loving you” (present continuous).
-However, the message that person would like to express is “I love you”.
-Here are the other phrases that you might have heard as well that has the same meaning with 愛してる (aishiteru).
+However, the message that the person wants to express is “I love you”.
+Here are the other phrases you may have heard that have the same meaning as 愛してる (aishiteru).

-- 愛する (aisuru) means “to love” or “do love”.
-This is the dictionary form of “love” as a verb in Japanese
+- 愛する (aisuru) means “to love” or “to make love”.
+This is the dictionary form of “love” as a verb in Japanese.

 - 愛している (aishiteiru) means “I love you”.
-This is the present continuous form in the Japanese
+This is the present continuous form in Japanese.

-- 愛しています (aishiteimasu) means “I love you” as well, exactly same with 愛している (aishiteiru).
-However, it is a formal version
+- 愛しています (aishiteimasu) also means “I love you”, as does 愛している (aishiteiru).
+However, this is a formal version.

 - 愛した (aishita) means “I loved you”.
-This is the past form in the Japanese language
+This is the past tense in Japanese.

-Then, please keep in your mind that this phrase, 愛してる (aishiteru) is literally a very serious romantic phrase to express the extremely sincere love with such a profound meaning and special for the most loved one.
-Although, most of the time you might hear this phrase is used or said very often in anime, song’s lyrics or J-dramas, however in the real life, you will rarely hear it said by the Japanese.
-Instead of hearing 愛してる (aishiteru), you will hear they say 好き (suki) or 大好き (daisuki) a lot, which means “I like you or I like you very much”.
+Although you may hear this phrase used or said very often in anime, song lyrics or J-dramas, in real life you will rarely hear it said by the Japanese.
+Instead of hearing 愛してる (aishiteru), you will hear them say 好き (suki) or 大好き (daisuki) a lot, which means “I like you or I like you a lot”.

 When the Japanese say “Aishiteru”?

-- Stated with hope for a long-term and permanent relationship, for example in the wedding.
+- Expressed with the hope of a long and lasting relationship, for example at a wedding.

-- Stated as a final goodbye for someone most you loved when you are parting away in a long time.
+- Written as a final farewell to someone you have loved the most, when you are saying goodbye after a long time.

-Why “Aishiteru” is rarely said in the real life?
+Why is “Aishiteru” rarely said in real life?

-As we have discussed above, the meaning of 愛してる (aishiteru) is very weight and much serious.
-We can consider that in reality this phrase is not so often be used or even only comes very rarely because of the cultural and linguistic differences of Japanese.
-Then, let’s we talk about what is the reason why the Japanese do not use this word so frequently even for their girlfriend, not like 大好き (daisuki) or 好き (suki) which are more familiar and appropriate in some occasions.
+As we have discussed above, the meaning of 愛してる (aishiteru) is very serious.
+We can assume that in reality this phrase is not used so often or even very rarely because of the cultural and linguistic differences of the Japanese.
+Then let’s talk about what is the reason why the Japanese do not use this word so often even for their girlfriend, not like 大好き (daisuki) or 好き (suki) which are more familiar and appropriate in some occasions.

-According to the sugoren (https://girl.sugoren.com/report/1397786790594), a famous Japanese dating site that has conducted an online survey in 2014 asking 165 bachelors in their teens and twenties about the reasons why they don’t say “ai shiteru” to their girlfriends.
-As the result, there are 9 patterns of reasons that came up as the answers as follows:
+According to Sugoren, a famous Japanese dating site, they conducted an online survey in 2014, asking 165 bachelors in their teens and twenties why they don’t say “ai shiteru” to their girlfriends.
+As a result, there are 9 patterns of reasons that emerged as the following answers:

-- It’s a special word that could not be used lightly.
+- It’s a special word, not to be used lightly.

-- If say it, the shy and embarrassed feeling would come first, so much better to avoid this word.
+- If you said it, the shy and embarrassed feeling would come first, so much better to avoid this word.

 - It is because 好き (suki) is nicer than 愛してる (aishiteru).

-- Because they want to maintain a cool guy image who doesn’t get hooked on love.
+- Because they want to maintain the image of a cool guy who doesn’t fall in love.

-- They still don’t know what “love” truly is and need more time to know and find out more.
+- They still don’t know what ‘love’ really is and need more time to know and find out more.

-- They do not want to make the girl feel like being flirted too much by saying 愛してる (aishiteru)
+- You don’t want to make the girl feel too flirty by saying 愛してる (aishiteru).

-- Some of them also feel their affection has already faded and they want to avoid this word would be used as only a lie.
+- Some of them also feel that their affection has already faded and they want to avoid the word being used as a lie.

-- Because they believe that the girl already knows, therefore, unnecessary to say it outloud.
+- Because they think the girl already knows, so there is no need to say it out loud.